zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-helm.md

      - The number of replicas of the Ingress controller deployment.
      - 1
    * - ``controller.ingressClass``
      - A class of the Ingress controller.
-The Ingress controller only processes Ingress resources that belong to its class - i.e. have the annotation ``"kubernetes.io/ingress.class"``  or the ``"ingressClassName"`` field in VirtualServer/VirtualServerRoute equal to the class.
-Additionally, the Ingress controller processes Ingress resources that do not have that annotation which can be disabled by setting the "-use-ingress-class-only" flag.
+For Kubernetes >= 1.18, the Ingress controller only processes resources that belong to its class - i.e. have the ``"ingressClassName"`` field resource equal to the class.
+For Kubernetes < 1.18, the Ingress Controller only processes resources that belong to its class - i.e have the annotation ``"kubernetes.io/ingress.class"`` equal to the class.
+Additionally, the Ingress Controller processes resources that do not have the class set, which can be disabled by setting the ``controller.useIngressClassOnly`` flag.
+The Ingress Controller processes all the VirtualServer/VirtualServerRoute resources that do not have the ``"ingressClassName"`` field for all versions of kubernetes.
      - nginx
    * - ``controller.useIngressClassOnly``
-     - Ignore Ingress resources without the ``"kubernetes.io/ingress.class"`` annotation or the ``"ingressClassName"`` field in VirtualServer/VirtualServerRoute.
+     - Ignore Ingress resources without the ``"kubernetes.io/ingress.class"`` annotation.
+For kubernetes versions >= 1.18 this flag will be IGNORED.
+     - false
+   * - ``controller.setAsDefaultIngress``
+     - New Ingresses without an ingressClassName field specified will be assigned the class specified in `controller.ingressClass`.
      - false
    * - ``controller.watchNamespace``
      - Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces.